khalidw/Operationalizing-Machine-Learning/README.md

 The architectural diagram is quite elaborative, however, a brief description of each step is as below:

 Before begining with our experiment, we have to register the dataset (Step 01) and configure a compute cluster (Step 02) that will be used for training.
 Automated ML experiment is used to find the best classification model (Steps 03,04,05).
-The best model is then deployed using Azure Container Instances while keeping authentication enabled (Steps 06,07).
+The best model is then deployed as an HTTP REST endpoint using Azure Container Instances while keeping authentication enabled (Steps 06,07).
 We enable application insights for our deployed model using script ``logs.py`` (Step 08).
 To interact with the deployed model documentation, we use swagger (Step 09).
 Model is then consumed using ``endpoint.py`` (Step 10).
 An optional benchmarking is done for the deployed model using Apache benchmarking (Step 11), ``benchmark.sh`` is used here.

 ## Key Steps